Optometry

 Can I claim optometry through my HSA?

 Yes.
-Professional fees paid to a licensed optometrist in a recognized province are eligible medical expenses that can be reimbursed through a Health Spending Account.
+Professional fees paid to a licensed optometrist in any province or territory are eligible medical expenses that can be reimbursed through a Health Spending Account.

 Is an annual eye exam eligible even if there are no issues found?